TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/red/index.md/index.md

 we use that library to display a window containing “Hello, World!”

 At any rate, the last line in our original implementation clearly prints “Hello, World!” to the user.
-We’ve seen this plenty of times already so no need to dig into it.
+We've seen this plenty of times already so no need to dig into it.

 ## How to Run the Solution

-If we’re looking to run this solution, perhaps the easiest way to do so is to [download the latest Red toolchain][2].
-Of course, we’ll also want to grab a copy of the [Hello World script from GitHub][3].
+If we're looking to run this solution, perhaps the easiest way to do so is to [download the latest Red toolchain][2].
+Of course, we'll also want to grab a copy of the [Hello World script from GitHub][3].

 Now, drop both of those files in the same folder and run the following: